This post may contain affiliate links.

 The billboard tarp vinyl company I ordered my vinyl from offers two color choices: Black or White.

-Since making my skirting, I've found out about other companies, such as CoversAndAll.com, that sell new vinyl tarps in a variety of colors pre-cut to the exact sizes you need.
-They will even add grommets, D-rings, or loops along the edges if you want them to, which would save a LOT of time and what I would recommend in hindsight!
+Since making my skirting, I’ve found out about other companies, such as CoversAndAll.com, that sell new vinyl tarps in a variety of colors pre-cut to the exact sizes you need.
+They will even add grommets, D-rings, or loops along the edges if you want them to.
+In hindsight, this would save you a LOT of time.
+I would recommend it.

 How We Made Our Vinyl RV Skirting